VonHeikemen/devlog/content/web-development/transducers-in-javascript.md

 ## Follow the protocol

 We know what make transducers tick, now let's find out how one might implement a transducer the right way.
-For this we will follow the [protocol](https://github.com/cognitect-labs/transducers-js#the-transducer-protocol) stablished in the *transducer-js* library.
+For this we will follow the [protocol](https://github.com/cognitect-labs/transducers-js#the-transducer-protocol) established in the *transducer-js* library.

 The rules say that a transducer must be an object with this shape.